-Table A3 is a view of the budgeted financial performance in relation to the revenue and expenditure per own segment: municipal vote (directorate).
-This table facilitates the view of the budgeted operating performance in relation to the organisational structure of the Municipality.
-This means it is possible to present the operating surplus or deficit of a vote.
+1. Table A3 is a view of the budgeted financial performance in relation to the revenue and expenditure per own segment: municipal vote (directorate).
+This table facilitates the view of the budgeted operating performance in relation to the

 Table 15 MBRR Table A4 - Budgeted Financial Performance (revenue and expenditure)